My brother Derik is a songwriter's DREAM MENTOR.

 I'm beyond proud of this amazing team of songwriters, and I'm especially proud of Derik for leading the way.

 P.S.
-Derik's COMPLETE Songwriting Curriculum he used in Ukraine will be available later this year... if that interests you, please download Derik's Songwriter's Startup Kit— a FREE guide to his unique songwriting method & printables!!
+Derik's COMPLETE Songwriting Curriculum he used in Ukraine will be available later this year... if that interests you, please download Derik's Songwriter's Starter Kit— a FREE guide to his unique songwriting method & printables!!
 By downloading, you'll also digitally "raise your hand and say YES" to future updates from Derik about songwriting mentorship, courses, and workshops so DON'T MISS OUT :)

 What our students are saying about Derik's songwriting classes + instruction: